GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 ### Create the "Q1 BOOT" USB

-1. Boot the SETUP 1 computer from the SETUP 1 BOOT USB.
+1. Boot the "SETUP 1" computer from the "SETUP 1 BOOT" USB.
     1. Reboot the computer.
     2. Press your laptop's key sequence to bring up the boot device selection menu.
 (Some PCs may offer a boot device selection menu;